 An audit review of the installation and utilisation of some of the training simulators in the Air Force revealed, inter alia, that two simulators costing Rs.11.49 crores had remained non-functional from July 1985 and March 1987 respectively due to unstable power supply.
 This resulted in shortfall of 82.63 per cent in meeting the training needs in one case and in the other case, pilots had to carry out additional ground training.
-It was also observed that an investment of Rs.5.07 crores on indigenous development and installation of another simulator for a specific aircraft proved at a cost of Rs.23.18 lakhs.
-Even thereafter it could not be made fully operational.
+It was also observed that an investment of Rs.5.07 crores on indigenous development and installation of another simulator for a specific aircraft proved largely infructuous as the simulator could not be fully exploited and the aircraft itself was due for being phased out.